COVID-19 and the Dangers of Self-Medicating

 Dangers of Self-Medication Using Household Products

-Below are a few of the most common examples of self-medication using household products against COVID-19.
+Self-medicating is when an individual uses or attempts to self-administer a substance to treat a physical or psychological ailment.
+Below are a few of the most common examples of self-medication against COVID-19 using household products.
 These examples have NOT been medically approved as safe OR effective treatments for, or prevention against, COVID-19:

-The FDA has warned consumers not to drink chlorine dioxide products sold online as medical treatments such as Miracle Mineral Solution or MMS.
-Ingesting these products can have life-threatening consequences including respiratory failure, fatal abnormal heart rhythms, low blood pressure caused by dehydration, acute liver failure, low blood cell counts and severe vomiting.
+- Drinking Chlorine Dioxide – The FDA (1) has warned consumers not to drink chlorine dioxide products sold online as medical treatments such as Miracle Mineral Solution or MMS.
+(2) Ingesting these products can have life-threatening consequences including respiratory failure, fatal abnormal heart rhythms, low blood pressure caused by dehydration, acute liver failure, low blood cell counts and severe vomiting.

-The World Health Organization (WHO) warns that consuming products containing ethanol alcohol, an ingredient in alcoholic beverages, will not protect or prevent someone from being infected with COVID-19.
+- Consuming Excessive Amounts of Alcohol – The World Health Organization (WHO) warns that consuming products containing ethanol alcohol, (3) an ingredient in alcoholic beverages, will not protect or prevent someone from being infected with COVID-19.
 Alcohol has short- and long-term effects on almost every organ in the body, can weaken the immune system and reduce the body’s ability to cope with infectious disease.
 In addition, heavy use of alcohol increases the risk of acute respiratory distress syndrome (ARDS)—one of the most severe complications of COVID-19.

-In March 2020, BBC Future published an article highlighting the rumor that drinking excessive amounts of water is an effective way to flush the coronavirus out of the body.
+- Drinking Excessive Amounts of Water to Flush Out the Virus – In March 2020, BBC Future (7) published an article highlighting the rumor that drinking excessive amounts of water is an effective way to flush the coronavirus out of the body.
 This is not a proven method to combat COVID-19, and water intoxication can cause confusion, disorientation, nausea and vomiting.

 Approved Uses for Chlorine Dioxide, Ethanol and Chlorine Bleach

-Chlorine dioxide has a variety of antimicrobial uses, including the disinfection of drinking water.
+- Chlorine dioxide has a variety of antimicrobial uses, including disinfecting drinking water.
 It is also used as an antimicrobial agent in water used in poultry processing and to wash produce.
 Chlorine dioxide is also used to sterilize medical equipment.

-Chlorine bleach is commonly used as either a whitening and disinfecting agent in laundry or an all-purpose disinfectant with broad applications.
+- Chlorine bleach is commonly used as either a whitening and disinfecting agent in laundry or an all-purpose disinfectant.

 How to Help Stop the Spread of COVID-19

-Maintaining your general health through diet and exercise, practicing social distancing, using good hand hygiene, and staying home as much as possible are the best actions one can take to help minimize the spread of COVID-19:
+Getting vaccinated, wearing a face mask, washing your hands often, practicing social or physical distancing and staying home as much as possible are the best actions one can take to help minimize the spread of COVID-19.

 Wash Your Hands

-After being in a public place or touching an item or surface that may be frequently touched by other people (door handles, tables, gas pumps, shopping carts, etc.), you should wash your hands.
-You should also wash your hands before touching your eyes, nose or mouth.
+After being in a public place or touching an item or surface that may be frequently touched by other people (e.g., door handles, tables, gas pumps, and shopping carts), you should wash your hands.
+(12) You should also wash your hands before touching your eyes, nose or mouth.
 When soap and water are not available, hand sanitizers that contain at least 60 percent alcohol can be used.
-Learn more about how to properly use disinfectants.

 Practice Social or Physical Distancing